 If you live with other people but you buy and prepare your own food separate from them most of the time, you may be able to get your own SNAP benefits.
 You are not required to keep your food separate from their food, use a different stove or refrigerator or even have access to cooking facilities.
 106 C.M.R.§ 361.200.

-If you are too disabled to purchase and prepare your own food and someone other than a spouse or parent (if you are under 22) does those tasks for you, you can still get your own separate SNAP benefits.
-See What if I am elderly or disabled and live with other people but I cannot buy and cook my own food?
+- If you are disabled and someone purchases and prepares your food for you – other than your spouse or your parent if you are under age 22 – you may also qualify for separate SNAP benefits.
+See What if I am elderly or disabled and live with other people but cannot buy and cook my own food?.

-- Applicant need not verify household composition (e.g., that the applicant purchases and prepares separately) unless situation is questionable.
-Transitions Hotline Q&A (May 2008).
+- Applicant need not verify “household composition” (e.g., that the applicant purchases and prepares separately) unless situation is questionable.
+Transitions Hotline Q&A, (May 2008)